-brennan + company architects is a 31-year-old, 4-person architectural design firm located in an historic 1903 renovated, wood-framed repurposed church in the historic mill town of Oella, Maryland.
+brennan + company architects is a 37-year-old, architectural design firm located in an historic 1903 renovated, wood-framed repurposed church in the historic mill town of Oella, Maryland.
 We specialize in beautiful and smart community buildings and residences, both new and renovated.
 We promote building preservation and reuse as critical to sense of place.
 We design holistic, sustainable environments for healthy and efficient living.

-We are committed to a sustainable and historically sensitive design solutions through a collaborative and creative design process.
+We are committed to sustainable and historically sensitive design solutions through a collaborative and creative design process.
 We begin with the client's requested requirements, budget and design spirit to create an imaginative and thoughtful conceptual response to projects large and small, existing and new.
 The design develops through an ongoing review process with the client, culminating in the details and specifications necessary for bid and construction.
 We monitor the client's budget during the design process by submitting the project to selected contractors for preliminary pricing prior to preparing drawings for bid, permit and construction.
 The result is a richly detailed and described project, one that takes into consideration history, proportion, scale, appropriateness, environmental impact and affordability.

 For those clients who have a special interest in having the least impact on our environment and who desire a high level of attention to a healthful indoor experience, we offer our expertise in sustainable building design.
 As a normal part of our schematic design package, we develop a summary of specific design considerations that the client may elect to incorporate into their project.
 At the earliest point in the thought process, we are also available to accompany clients to houses and lots that they are considering purchasing.
 This is the best practice to make the right choice for house orientation, site development issues and architectural style and finish considerations.

 Rob Brennan, AIA, Principal, graduated with a Master of Architecture and Certificate in Historic Preservation from the University of Virginia in 1981.
 He received his Bachelor of Science in Architecture from The Catholic University of America.
-He has over thirty years of experience in residential, educational and community projects in the Baltimore-Washington region.
+He has over forty years of experience in residential, educational and community projects in the Baltimore-Washington region.
 Rob also founded and owned Alterego, a sustainable building finish products retailer, from 2003-2013.

-Lili serves on the Doors Open Baltimore Committee within the Baltimore Architecture Foundation.
+Lili serves on the Baltimore County Landmarks Preservation Commission and on the Doors Open Baltimore Committee within the Baltimore Architecture Foundation.
 She graduated from AIA Baltimore’s Civic Lab program, nationally recognized by the American Institute of Architects as a model program for civic engagement by architects.
-Additionally, Lili supports the AIA Baltimore Equity Committee in their meeting, programming and planning for events to raise awareness for expanding diversity in the architecture profession.
+Additionally, Lili co-chairs the AIA Historic Resources Committee organizing meeting, programming and planning for events to raise awareness for historic preservation and expanding diversity in the architecture profession.

 Also seen in: Home & Design Source Book, Architecture DC, Chesapeake Home Magazine, Dwell Magazine, Baltimore Magazine, Urbanite Magazine, National Green Pages, Urbanite Home & Design Source Book, NotSoBigHouse.com, Preservation Source Book